marcelomrwin/okd4-single-node-cluster/docs/index.md

        virsh console okd4-snc-bootstrap
        virsh console okd4-snc-master

-    When the install is complete, the VMs will be shutdown:
+    When the FCOS install is complete, the VMs will be shutdown:

        virsh list --all